akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Configure you package manager
 *****************************

-To accelerate the installation of the PIM dependencies, *Composer* and *Yarn* caches are shared between the host and the containers.
+*Composer* and *Yarn* caches are shared between the host and the containers to accelerate the installation of Akeneo PIM dependencies.
 This is achieved by `bind mounting <https://docs.docker.com/storage/bind-mounts/>`_ the cache folders of your host machine into the containers.
-Environment variables are available to setup those folders:
+Environment variables are available to set up those folders:

 .. code-block:: bash